Sales Enablement Technology Checklist for Financial Services

 Sales Enablement and Content Management Technology solutions in this space include the following:

-For portal software, here are just some of your options:
+For “Portal” or “Deal Room” software, here are just some of your options:

 This solution provides the most capability, but it is native to Salesforce.
 If you don’t have Salesforce, Journey Sales won’t be an option.

-This solution is quickly growing in the space.
+These solutions are quickly growing in this space.

-This is a good example of a solution that’s aiming to address sales enablement as a whole, incorporating elements of portal tech and content management.
+This is a good example of a solution that’s aiming to address sales enablement as a whole, incorporating elements of portal tech, coaching, and content management.

 What to Prioritize in Sales Tech